Samuelfaure/suchdevblog/lessons/HowToStartCSS.md

 If you stop and think, you'll realize that 95% of the time, you want `min-width`, `max-width` and the like.

-## Interlude Zen
+## Zen Interlude

 My student, join me in the river, and I shall teach you the art of CSS.
 CSS stands for Cascading Style Sheets.
-Like in a cascade, CSS code flows like water.
+CSS code flows like the water of a cascade.
 You need simplicity and flexibility before anything.
 Punching the water will get you nowhere, whereas redirecting a whole river takes minimal effort.

 Don't use a bulldozer to pick up a flower.
 Always go for the most flexible solution.
 As such, `min-width` will usually be better than `width`.